MiniGameWorlds/MiniGameWorld/resources/devWiki/making-3rd-party-guide.md

 - `MiniGameEventPassEvent`: Called when a event passed to a started minigame
 - `MiniGameFinishEvent`: Called when a minigame finished
 - `MiniGameExceptionEvent`: Called when a exception related with minigame has occurred
+- `MiniGameServerExceptionEvent`: Called when a exception related with server has occurred
+- `MiniGamePlayerExceptionEvent`: Called when a exception related with a playing player has occurred
+- `MiniGameScoreboardUpdateEvent`: Called when a scoreboard of minigame is updated
+- `MiniGamePlayerJoinEvent`: Called when a player try to join a minigame
+- `MiniGamePlayerLeaveEvent`: Called when a player try to leave a minigame
+- `MiniGamePlayerViewEvent`: Called when a player try to view a minigame
+- `MiniGamePlayerUnviewEvent`: Called when a player try to unview a minigame

 ## Examples
 ### Reward System